mattrose/directory_listing/README.md

-directory # the directory to list sinatra_public # sinatra's public folder - your public folder (and the default) is likely "settings.public_folder" stylesheet # pass a stylesheet to style the page with should_list_invisibles # should the directory listing include invisibles (dotfiles) - "yes" or "no" last_modified_format # format for last modified date (http://www.ruby-doc.org/core-2.0/Time.html) - defaults to "%Y-%m-%d %H:%M:%S" filename_truncate_length # (integer) length to truncate file names to - defaults to 40
+directory # the directory to list sinatra_public # sinatra's public folder - your public folder (and the default) is likely "settings.public_folder" stylesheet # pass a stylesheet to style the page with should_list_invisibles # whether the directory listing should include invisibles (dotfiles) - "yes" or "no" last_modified_format # format for last modified date (http://www.ruby-doc.org/core-2.0/Time.html) - defaults to "%Y-%m-%d %H:%M:%S" filename_truncate_length # (integer) length to truncate file names to - defaults to 40
 ```

 ### styling:

-It's pretty easy to figure out how to style directory_listing by looking at the source.
+It's pretty easy to figure out how to style ```directory_listing``` by looking at the source, but here are some gotchas:

-Some gotchas:

 Every item listed is a ```<td>``` element in a table.
 Directories will have a class of ```dir``` and regular files will have a class of ```file```.